 Because the ADA (1990) predates the World Wide Web (1991), it does not mention websites, so interpretation of the law and how it should apply to websites has been left to the courts, which commonly reference version 2.0 of the Web Content Accessibility Guidelines (WCAG).
 Although the law is intended to give maximum flexibility in what accommodations are made for people with disabilities, compliance is still necessary.

-If you're wondering about insurance website ADA compliance, you'll likely want to ensure your website conforms to the latest version of the WCAG (which is version 2.1 at the time of this writing) or at to version 2.0, which is older but is what the courts commonly reference.
-A "quick reference" for version 2.0 can be found here.
+If you're wondering about insurance website ADA compliance, you'll likely want to ensure your website conforms to the latest version of the WCAG (which is version 2.1 at the time of this writing) or at least to version 2.0, which is older but is what the courts commonly reference.
+For an overview, check out the official WCAG quick reference.
 If you'd rather have this taken care of for you, consider getting a new website from a provider that offers accessible websites (like us).

 Technology evolves in a never-ending march, and we do our best to keep up with the accessibility implications of recent changes.
 We re-evauluate our website templates periodically to look for opportunities for improvement, and we're also receptive and eager to hear about ways we can make our websites more accessible.